Brief History of the Marque

-Aster was a French manufacturer of automobile parts based at St. Denis in Paris.
+Aster was a French manufacturer of automobile parts based at 11 Rue des Chaumettes, Saint-Denis, Paris.

 For a period they also had manufacturing capabilities in Wembley, UK, as Aster Limited

-Most of these engines had horizontally split crancases made from bronze, and included a 335cc single.
+Most of these engines, which included a 335cc single, had horizontally split crankcases made from bronze.

-If you have a query or information about Aster please contact us
+If you have a query or information about the Aster marque please contact us